Lme20/da/data-structures/priority-queues/binary-heaps/binary-heaps.md

 ### Deletion

-To delete the maximum element from a maximum-heap, also known as extracting the maximum, we follow similar steps as in the deletion operation for a minimum-heap.
+To delete the maximum element from a maximum-heap, *extracting the maximum*, we follow similar steps as in the deletion operation for a minimum-heap.
 However, instead of swapping with the smaller child, we swap with the larger child.

 ### Insertion